openhab/openhabian/docs/openhabian.md

 ##### Web-Based Progress Report

 **Note:**
-Web-Based Progress Report is only avialible for RPi at the moment
+Web-Based Progress Report is only avialible for RPi at the moment.

 During the setup process the Web-Based Progress Report will provide information about current state of your installation.
 The webpage can be accessed using a browser and this url [http://openhabianpi](http://openhabianpi)